Mandalay Bay

 Mandalay Bay Events Center: Top name boxing and superstar rock shows will happen in this 12,000 seat arena.
 Las Vegas now has five arenas this size, including Planet Hollywood, MGM Grand, The Orleans and the Thomas and Mack Center, and we have no idea how they will fill all of them.
 We guess it's none of our business, is it?
 Recent acts are like Backstreet Boys, Ricky Martin and other tepid arena acts.

-MIX: Another ultra lounge, this one at the top of "THE Hotel" tower.
+MIX: Another ultra lounge, this one at the top of "THEHotel" tower.
 They say ultra because its biggest attraction is that it's hard to get into.
 Sort of like an oil crisis, a manufactured shortage to make you want it more.
-Otherwise, it's the same as all the other ultra lounges in town with hip seating, DJs and overpriced booze.
+Its got hip seating, DJs, a dance floor and spectacular views of the city.

 Shark's Reef: It's a display of all sorts of man-eaters, like sharks of all sorts, alive and in a big tank.
 There's even some crocodiles.
 Prices are under $20 for adults and it's about a half-hour's worth of marine animal gazing.
 Be sure to stop by for the three p.m. feeding, when they toss cheaters and deadbeats into the water.

-Number of TVs: Sixteen medium screens plus one mondo-giant ones are split between sports and races.
+Number of TVs: Sixteen medium screens plus one mondo-giant one made up of four screen are split between sports and races.
 The layout here is great for watching sports.

-Number of Seats: The lounge has about 100 seats at tables and about 130 more poor sports seats.
+Number of Seats: The lounge has about 100 seats at tables.
 There are another 120 seats for the race bettor, each with a small TV.
-They are also poor.

 How Many Betting Windows?
 About 16, with electronic signboards.

-Other Notes: Outside of the seats, the room is not bad at all.
+Other Notes: The room is not bad at all.
 The screens are good, and the surroundings are fine.

 Number of Tables: Ten.

 Closed Room or Open to Casino?
-Sort of open to the sports book.
+Open to the sports book.
 It has its share of noise, especially during big sporting events.

 Beginner Games or Classes?
 Free lessons during the afternoon Monday through Thursday.

 How Crowded is the Room?
-The room is often crowded, so expect a wait most times.
+The room is often crowded, so expect a wait most times, even weekdays.

 Comps?
 Free drinks while playing.
 They'll give you a $5 coupon for grub after 4 or 5 hours and even let you eat at the table, as long as you promise not to get the cards all greasy.